ethereum-optimism/op-analytics/notebooks/adhoc/jovian_analysis/README.md

 ## Contributing

-See CLAUDE.md for detailed project context and development guidelines.
+This project is part of the op-analytics repository.
+Please follow the project's contribution guidelines.

 ## License